 Belief in concepts like ‘live and let others live’ as well as ‘Vasudhev Kutumbkam’ (meaning whole world is a family) prepared an atmosphere.

-Hinduism has made numerous new groups its integral part without conversion and brought them under one umbrella.
+Brought different groups under one umbrella – Hinduism has made numerous new groups its integral part without conversion and brought them under one umbrella.
 Generation after generation, people of different castes and communities could co-exist despite of numerous foreign invasions, centuries of foreign rule, migrations and assimilation of new groups.
-Its unity of culture has binded together all people of Indian peninsula from one end to the another.
+Its unity of culture has bound together all people of Indian peninsula from one end to the another.
 It gives the nation a synergetic character, a pluralistic tradition and an absorptive nature of internalizing alien influences.

 Golden period of Indian History – The system had been able to provide such an atmosphere in the past that when the world was passing through the Dark Age, India was full of light.
 The first few centuries are recognized as the golden period of Indian history.
 During this period, arts, commerce, crafts, philosophy and knowledge flourished magnificently.
 Its people reached a high level of intelligence having specialization in different areas.
 It has become rich in literary, philosophical and religious fields.

 Seventh century onwards, the great Indian civilization gradually declined with the fall of Hindu rulers.
 Islamic civilization flowered, nourished by the wealth of commerce.